The Ultimate Guide to Sina Weibo: The Largest Micro-Blogging Platform in China

 Content creation campaign

-Content creation campaigns encourages users to contribute organic content related to the brand or product.
+Content creation campaigns encourage users to contribute organic content related to the brand or product.
 Users can post content like pictures, videos or product reviews according to organizers’ instructions.
 The organizer would then picks winners and sends out awards based on the quality of content/ by random drawing.

 Lancôme made use of the function by asking Weibo users to share how they use Lancôme’s products for make-up or skincare with hashtag #Lancômers sharing Lancôme products# and tag @Lancôme.
 The company would then choose 10 winners and send them special prizes that cost ¥355 originally.
 The campaign achieved great success with 2433 people sharing their ideas on the platform.

 The Lucky Draw Campaign is held by the “Weibo Lucky Draw platform”, which is an official account handling all the lucky draw activities launched by users.
-For any individuals who would like to initiate a lucky draw campaign, they should inform the platform and share a post with activity guidelines (share, repost, follow etc.), activity time, and prizes, then tag the “Weibo Lucky Draw platform” – @微博抽獎平台.
+For any individuals who would like to initiate a lucky draw campaign, they should inform the platform and share a post with activity guidelines (share, repost, follow, etc.), activity time, and prizes, then tag the “Weibo Lucky Draw platform” – @微博抽獎平台.
 The platform would help you to perform and monitor the process of drawing, which ensures fairness among all participants.

 In terms of campaign effectiveness, the biggest advantage is that the spread of information on the platform is very quick.
 The event message and information of the organizer can be spread and reach a lot of people across China rapidly, given that there are more than 462 million MAUs on Weibo.

 The Weibo campaign is very beneficial to brands or even individuals as the procedures of setting up online campaigns is very convenient.
-Weibo’s official accounts @Weibo official events and @Weibo Lucky Draw platform can deal with the whole process and answer any enquiries they the organizer has.
+Weibo’s official accounts @Weibo official events and @Weibo Lucky Draw platform can deal with the whole process and answer any inquiries they the organizer has.
 However, as of 1/4/2019, the @Weibo official events have stopped functioning and users may need to wait for further announcements about Weibo lucky draw campaigns.
-Still, businesses can still make use of @Weibo Lucky Draw platform to launch lucky draw and repost campaigns.
+Still, businesses can still make use of @Weibo Lucky Draw platform to launch lucky draw and report campaigns.

 3. Weibo Window